ASAS Midwest Section Constitution and Bylaws

-American Society of Animal Sciences - Midwestern Section
+American Society of Animal Science - Midwest Section

-The organizations are known as the Midwestern Section of the American Society of Animal Science (ASAS) and the Midwest Branch of the American Dairy Science Association (ADSA).
+The organization is known as the American Society of Animal Science (ASAS) Midwest Section.

-Persons who are members of the parent organizations (ASAS and/or ADSA) are eligible for membership in the Midwestern Section and/or Midwest Branch.
+Persons who are members of the parent organization (ASAS) are eligible for membership in the Midwest Section.

-Members of either ASAS or ADSA that are associated with organizations in Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin are automatically considered members unless they indicate differently.
+Members of ASAS that reside in or are associated with organizations in Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin are automatically considered members unless they indicate differently.
 [NOTE: Members of ASAS that are associated with organizations outside the areas specified above who wish to be members of the Midwest Section should request this change or addition through the national office of ASAS.]

-Members of ASAS that are associated with organizations in Manitoba or Western Ontario, Canada, are automatically considered members unless they indicate differently.
+Members of ASAS that reside in or are associated with organizations in Manitoba or Western Ontario, Canada, are automatically considered members unless they indicate differently.

 Officers and Directors

-President, President – Elect, Past President, Secretary – Treasurer, and National Director elected by the membership of the Midwestern Section of ASAS, and the Secretary-Treasurer appointed from the Midwest Section of ASAS membership by the Board of Directors.
+President, President – Elect, Past President and National Director elected by the membership of the Midwest Section of ASAS, and the Secretary-Treasurer appointed from the Midwest Section of ASAS membership by the Board of Directors.

-The governing body of the joint societies is referred to as the “Board of Directors” and shall include officers and directors of both the Midwestern ASAS and the Midwest ADSA and the Director at Large..
+The governing body is referred to as the “Board of Directors” and shall include officers and directors of the ASAS Midwest Section.

 Terms of Office

-Officers of the Midwestern Section of ASAS: The President and President – Elect shall hold office for one year, with the President – Elect succeeding the President at the end of the regular year in office.
+Officers of the Midwest Section of ASAS: The President and President – Elect shall hold office for one year, with the President – Elect succeeding the President at the end of the regular year in office.
 The Past President shall hold office for one year immediately following their term of office as President.
 The National Director is elected for a three-year term.

 Graduate Directors: The Graduate Directors shall serve two-year rotating terms with one elected each year.